MKGitHub/UIPheonix/README.md

 * Please run & read the simple code in the demo apps.

-Deployment Targets
+Requirements
 ------
+* Swift Version 3.0.1
+* ARC
-macOS 10.11 and later
+* macOS 10.11 and later
-iOS 9.0 and later
+* iOS 9.0 and later
-tvOS 9.0 and later
+* tvOS 9.0 and later

 How to Install
 ------
 There is no framework/library distibution, I recommend that you add the UIPheonix/Sources folder to your project.
 As this will allow you to easily find & read the UIPheonix API, it will also allow UIPheonix to compile using your apps build settings.
-* Git: `git clone https://github.com/MKGitHub/UIPheonix.git` then `Drag & Drop the UIPheonix/Sources folder to your Xcode project.`
+* Git: run `git clone https://github.com/MKGitHub/UIPheonix.git` then `Drag & Drop the UIPheonix/Sources folder into your Xcode project.`
 ![Manual Install](https://raw.githubusercontent.com/MKGitHub/UIPheonix/master/Images/ManualInstall.png)
-* Manual: `Drag & Drop the UIPheonix/Sources folder to your Xcode project.`
+* Manual: `Drag & Drop the UIPheonix/Sources folder into your Xcode project.`
+* Single File Install: This will concatenate all the UIPheonix source files into one single file for easy install, run `./BuildSingleFile.sh` then `Drag & Drop the SingleFileSource/UIPheonix_*_*_*.swift file into your Xcode project.`
-* Carthage: In your Cartfile add `github "MKGitHub/UIPheonix" ~> 2.0.0` then `carthage update --no-build` then `Drag & Drop the UIPheonix/Sources folder to your Xcode project.`
+* Carthage: In your Cartfile add `github "MKGitHub/UIPheonix" ~> 2.0.0` then `carthage update --no-build` then `Drag & Drop the UIPheonix/Sources folder into your Xcode project.`
-* Swift Package Manager (still quite meaningless): `swift build` or `swift package generate-xcodeproj`
+* Swift Package Manager (still quite meaningless): run `swift build` or `swift package generate-xcodeproj`
 * CocoaPods (not recommended!): `pod 'UIPheonix', '~> 2.0.0'`